Sustain Your Way

 The seventh day was held in the office of YPE, where the participants came up with the idea of making brochures - a guide for being eco-friendly.
 After the final discussion the participants shared their emotions and future steps for the dissemination of gained knowledge.

-"Sustain Your Way" gave lots of new methods for dealing with challenges of evaluation the effectiveness of the different actions, activities programs undertaken and development of learning from the evaluation process to implement future projects.
+"Sustain Your Way" gave lots of new methods for dealing with the challenges of evaluating the effectiveness of the different actions, activities programs are undertaken and development of learning from the evaluation process to implement future projects.